The Bellman equation for power utility maximization with semimartingales: Preliminaries

 We will often parametrize the consumption strategies as a fraction of wealth.
 Let $(\pi,c)\in\cA$ and $X=X(\pi,c)$.
 Then

-is called the \emph{propensity to consume} corresponding to $(\pi,c)$.
-This yields a one-to-one correspondence between the pairs $(\pi,c)\in\cA$ and the pairs $(\pi,\kappa)$ such that $\pi\in\cA$ and $\kappa$ is a nonnegative optional process satisfying $\int_0^T \kappa_s\,ds<\infty$ $P$-a.s.\ and $\kappa_T=1$ (see Nutz~\cite[Remark~2.1]{Nutz.09a} for details).
-We shall abuse the notation and identify a consumption strategy with the corresponding propensity to consume; e.g., we write $(\pi,\kappa)\in\cA$.
+is called the \textit{propensity to consume} corresponding to $(\pi,c)$.
+This yields a one-to-one correspondence between the pairs $(\pi,c)\in \cA $ and the pairs $(\pi,\kappa)$ such that $\pi\in\cA$ and $\kappa$ is a nonnegative optional process satisfying $\int_0^T \kappa_s\,ds<\infty$ $P$-a.s. and $\kappa_T=1$ (see Nutz \cite{Nutz09a}, Remark 2.1, for details).
+We shall abuse the notation and identify a consumption strategy with the corresponding propensity to consume; for example, we write $(\pi ,\kappa)\in\cA$.
 Note that